 It’s the second Monday of the month which means I’m teaming up with some amazing thrifty bloggers to show you how to DIY for Less.
 Each month we share about a different way to save a little money by DIYing.
-In September, we tackled bathrooms, and I shared how you could frame a mirror for about $20, and in October, we’re takin’ on furniture… Don’t get scared.
+In September, we tackled bathrooms, and I shared how you could frame a mirror for $20.
+In October, we’re takin’ on furniture… Don’t get scared.
 You can totally do this!

 Then, I decided to redo the entry (again) last month, but wanted to redo the table because the white was getting kinda grungy.
 (Kids.
 Need I say more?)
 This time I went with a weathered look using chalk paint and wax, and I love it.
 (You can find the full tutorial here.)